Chiwetel Ejiofor: Awards and nominations

-In 2008, he was appointed Officer of the Order of the British Empire by Queen Elizabeth II for services to the arts.
-He was elevated to Commander of the Order of the British Empire in the 2015 Birthday Honours.
+Ejiofor is the recipient of several awards, including numerous nominations in the Best Actor category for his role as Solomon Northup in the 2013 biographical drama film 12 Years a Slave.
+In 2008, he was appointed Officer of the Order of the British Empire (OBE) by Queen Elizabeth II for services to the arts.
+He was elevated to Commander of the Order of the British Empire (CBE) in the 2015 Birthday Honours.
+In February 2024, Ejiofor was awarded an honorary degree from the School of Advanced Study in recognition of the 25 plus years on stage and screen and dedication to the dramatic arts.